gehrhorn/nessus-analyzer/README.md

 # Tool to analyze Nessus output

+## Description
+Nessus-analyzer aims to make Nessus data more useful by:

+1. Giving you the ability to (programmatically) calculate useful security metrics.
+2. Sending Nessus data to MongoDB to maintain a historical view of vulnerability data.
+3. Sending data to Graphite to make awesome vulnerability charts.

 ## Running the analyzer
 Every time you run the analyzer you need to supply two options: